 Polyester base layers are quick drying, lightweight and will wick away moisture from the skin to keep you dry.
 Our Talus base layers are also made with IsoTherm fabric which offers heat retention to keep you warm.

-Merino wool helps to regulate body temperature, the tiny air pockets in the wool help to draw away excess heat from the body which prevents you overheating when you do prolonged vigorous exercise.
-This means they can also be a good choice if the weather is hotter than planned i.e. Spring skiing.
+The tiny air pockets in the wool help to draw away excess heat from the body which prevents you overheating when you do prolonged vigorous exercise.
+This means that base layers made out of merino wool can be a good choice if the weather is hotter than planned – for example, skiing in Spring.

 One of the best things about merino base layers is that they retain heat and their thermal properties even when wet.
 Great if you get snow up your jacket from a fall!